 Apply the poultice to the stained area forming a ¼ to ½ inch thick coating.
-Extend this coating beyond the stained area by at least 1 inch.
+Then, extend this coating beyond the stained area by at least 1 inch.
 Cover it with plastic and tape it for sealing.

 After 24 hours, remove the plastic and let the poultice dry for another 24 hours.
-The drying process is what pulls the stain out of the stone and into the material.
+Most importantly, the drying process is what pulls the stain out of the stone and into the material.

 Then, remove the poultice, rinse it with water and buff dry with a soft cloth.
-Check how it affected the stain, it might take up to 5 applications to remove it thoroughly.
+And, check how it affected the stain, it might take up to 5 applications to remove it thoroughly.

 Complete Granite Countertop Restoration

-If your stains are too deep for these techniques, don’t fret, cause that’s not the end.
+If your stains are too deep for these techniques, don’t fret, because that’s not the end.

 You can hire professionals to hard polish your whole countertop, making it look like new again, only a fraction thinner.
-Find out all about polishing granite countertops on our article: “How Granite Is Polished”.
+So, find out all about polishing granite countertops on our article: “How Granite Is Polished”.